the-unrealist/the-unrealist/drafts/lyra_part1.md

 ## Introduction
 [Lyra](https://docs.unrealengine.com/5.1/en-US/lyra-sample-game-in-unreal-engine/) is a sample game created by Epic Games to demonstrate Unreal Engine frameworks.

 This is the first part in a series of technical deep dives for Lyra.
-In these deep dives, I'll recreate the essence of Lyra step-by-step from scratch.
+In these deep dives, I'll recreate the essence of Lyra step-by-step from scratch focusing on one feature at a time.
 I have no intention of covering everything Lyra has to offer, but I will keep going until when I've felt like I've gone far enough, which may be an arbitrary decision. 😊

 For this deep dive series, I will assume the reader (that's you) can read C++ and has more than just a surface level understanding of Unreal Engine.